 - Thick/not transparent paper (I used folded over notecards)

 - Optional: Tape

-You make these similar to making other learning flashcards.
-Write what you want on one side and then optionally wrap in packing tape to make it water resistant…. or tape a second layer on the back so they aren’t see-through.
-Then you either shuffle the cards or let you players pick from the face down cards to randomize their choice.
+Write what you want on one side and then optionally wrap in packing tape to make it water resistant…. or tape a second layer on the back so the cards aren’t see-through.
+Then you either shuffle the cards or spread them out on the table to replace the randomized dice effect.

-These were nice because my son was already familiar with using flashcards, and it still let him practice counting the dots.
-You can also add more cards as your child is able to count higher.
+These were nice to use with my kid because he was already familiar with using learning flashcards, and it still let him practice counting the dots like he would with dice.
+You can also add more cards as your child is able to count higher or to match any size dice.
 This cost almost nothing to make and took about 5-10 minutes.